All Episodes

 So here's the question, Sean, for the liberals.

-What Republican run area of the US where any of those crimes on a weekly basis are being committed by white supremacist week in and week out.
+What Republican-run area of the U.S. where any of those crimes on a weekly basis are being committed by white supremacist week in and week out?

 Name me one.

-Listen, I isn't any.
+Listen, I listen.

-I I listen, let me tell you what I think of anybody with any sick, twisted ideology.
+Let me tell you what I think of anybody with any sick, twisted ideology.

-I They're jackasses.
+They're jackasses.

 I'm like, go to work.

-And you know, I don't care if it's Lewis, Farrakhan racism, white nationalism, racism, supremacy people.
+And, you know, I don't care if it's Lewis Farrakhan racism, white nationalism, racism, supremacy people.

-They they're to me, they're ignorant morons, and all they're doing is dividing this country.
+To me, they're ignorant morons, and all they're doing is dividing this country.

-What do we want dead cops or Antifa people or Occupy people?
+You know, what do we want dead cops or Antifa people or Occupy people?

-I mean, it what we see in every instance are people that need to go find a life and understand that other people exist in this world, and your life that has been given to you by God, our natural rights are life, liberty, and the pursuit of happiness, and that we're all created equal.
+I mean, what we see in every instance are people that need to go find a life and understand that other people exist in this world and your life that has been given to you by God, our natural rights are life, liberty, and the pursuit of happiness.

 And I believe that with all my heart.